middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty.md

 #### **C.6.d.
 Commencement of evaluation process**

 The VPAA’s office notifies each faculty member in writing, by September 1, of the faculty member’s obligations with respect to the particular type of evaluation (annual review, contract renewal, or promotion action) that is to be undertaken in a given year.
 [Appendix A](/pages/iv-policies-for-the-institute/c-faculty-handbook/appendix-a-faculty-evaluation-schedule) provides a schedule that academic administration, the Faculty Evaluation Committee, and faculty being reviewed should follow.
-By the date stipulated on this calendar, faculty members shall submit reports on their activities (Faculty Activity Reports or FARs) based on the five criteria described in section [C.6.a.](#criteria) FARs assist the academic administration and the Faculty Evaluation Committee in evaluating the record and the potential of the faculty members.
-Each school prescribes a template that clearly defines what is expected of faculty in this report.
+By the date stipulated on this calendar, faculty members shall submit reports on their activities (Faculty Activity Reports or FARs) based on the four criteria described in section [C.6.a.](#criteria) FARs assist the academic administration and the Faculty Evaluation Committee in evaluating the record and the potential of the faculty members.
+The administration, in collaboration with the Faculty Senate, shall maintain a rubric and instructions that clearly define what is expected of faculty in this report.

 #### **C.6.e.
 Annual Reviews**